Listed on this page are our direct Bender

 Switzerland.

-Josef Kleinlagel's name is on the plaque in St Nickolas Catholic Church
+Josef Kleinlagel's name is on the plaque in St Nikolas Catholic Church

 displayed on